ketankokane94/LeetCode-cheat-sheet/readme.md

 ## Traversal
 1. Inorder
 2. Preorder
 3. PostOrder

-* checking of two trees are similar / two subtrees are similar needs two functions, one which check equality and other which traverses the subtree.
+* Checking of two trees are similar / two subtrees are similar needs two functions, one which check equality and other which traverses the subtree.

 # PriorityQueue:
-* to find max element use min-heap (want to preserve max element at the bottom)
+* To find max element use min-heap (want to preserve max element at the bottom)
-* to find min element use max-heap (want to preserve min element at the bottom)
+* To find min element use max-heap (want to preserve min element at the bottom)

 ## Trees
 * Tree problems are designed tot think recursively.

-# PriorityQueue:
-* to find max element use min-heap (want to preserve max element at the bottom)
-* to find min element use max-heap (want to preserve min element at the bottom)

 # MISC